uaf-t3/t3x/README.md

 # T3X
-The cuddly waffle toolset for T3 Raspberry Pi image creation & maintance.
+The cuddly waffle toolset for T3 Raspberry Pi image creation & maintenance.

-> TODO words that set context of this project and it's role in Alaska T3 program
+> TODO words that set the context of this project and its role in the Alaska T3 program
 > & T3 Alliance RPi ecosystem

 ## Installation